-Accreditation Information 2
+Accreditation Information

-University Mission Statement 4
+University Mission Statement

-The Graduate School 4
+The Graduate School

-General Regulations 5
+General Regulations

-Admissions Information 5
+Admissions Information

-Curricula

-College of Art and Sciences 23
+Curricula College of Art and Sciences

-Sorrell College of Business 55

-College of Communication and Fine Arts 75

-College of Education

-College of Health and Human Services 165

-Course Descriptions 199
+Course Descriptions

-Board of Trustees and Administration 271
+Board of Trustees and Administration

-Graduate Faculty 273
+Graduate Faculty

-Index 289
+Index

 UNIVERSITY MISSION STATEMENT

 Troy University is a public institution comprised of a network of campuses throughout Alabama and worldwide.
 International in scope, Troy University provides a variety of educational programs at the undergraduate and graduate levels for a diverse student body in traditional, nontraditional, and emerging electronic formats.
 Academic programs are supported by a variety of student services which promote the welfare of the individual student.
 Troy University's dedicated faculty and staff promote discovery and exploration of knowledge and its application to life-long success through effective teaching, service, creative partnerships, scholarship, and research.